Howard Mudd: Coaching career

+Impact on football

+Mudd developed the silent snap count to deal with fan noise affecting communication between the quarterback and offensive line.
+This was in response to an increase in fan noise at stadiums over the years, and the inability of the offensive tackles to timely block rushing defensive ends, which was increasing the number of quarterback sacks.
+Under Mudd's guidance, the first successful silent count practitioners were Peyton Manning, Jeff Saturday and Tarik Glenn of the Indianapolis Colts.
+Eventually, every NFL team has come to use the silent count Mudd created.

+Mudd's career emphasized the importance of assistant coaches.
+In 2014, the Professional Football Writers of America established the Paul “Dr. Z” Zimmerman Award for lifetime achievement as an NFL assistant coach.
+Mudd, along with Jim Johnson, Fritz Shurmur and Ernie Zampese, were the first to receive the award in 2014.

+Mudd authored the book, The View From the O-Line.

 Death

-Mudd died on August 12, 2020 at the age of 78, of injuries sustained in a motorcycle accident two weeks prior.
+Mudd died on August 12, 2020, at the age of 78, of injuries sustained in a motorcycle accident two weeks prior.
 Colts' owner Jim Irsay tweeted: "Rest in peace, Howard Mudd.
 Howard was a GREAT player during a shortened career and then became one of the game's all-time greatest offensive line coaches.
 He contributed to many different teams over 47 years in our league---but he will always be a Colt."